 Just be realistic with yourself.
 Many businesses hire survey companies specifically because they need market information and consumer feedback from teenagers.

 Check their payout thresholds

-Some teen survey companies will offer sweepstakes entries more than cash, but depending on how lucky you are, this may work out better for you in the long run.
+Some teen survey companies will offer sweepstakes entries more often than cash.
+Depending on how lucky you are, this may work out better for you in the long run.

 Create a separate email and register for multiple companies

 You should also register for multiple companies so that you can pick and choose which surveys you want to do.
-This includes clicking the confirmation link after you register- or you won’t be fully documented and won’t get any surveys.
+Make sure you click the confirmation link after you regsiter, or you won’t be fully documented and won’t get any surveys.

 Pros and cons of taking paid online surveys